Peter Hollander Ridder

 Peter Hollander Ridder (1608–1692) was a Swedish naval officer who was the 2nd governor of New Sweden, the Swedish colony in North America, from 1640 until 1643.

 Early life

 Peter Hollander Ridder's father was a Dutchman living in Ekenäs, Finland.
 Ridder later entered the Swedish Navy where he was promoted to lieutenant in 1637.
 On 1 July 1639 he was appointed commander of Fort Christina in New Sweden and left Gothenburg on the ship Kalmar Nyckel in September 1639.
-The voyage went via Amsterdam and Ridder arrived (along with among second Reorus Torkillus) to the colony in April 1640.
+The voyage went via Amsterdam and Ridder arrived (along with Lutheran minister Reorus Torkillus) to the colony in April 1640.

 Governor of New Sweden

 After a difficult journey he arrived to New Sweden, together with a handful of settlers, on board the Kalmar Nyckel on her second expedition April 17, 1640.
 On the same day, Ridder replaced Måns Nilsson Kling as governor.
 Upon arrival Ridder wrote back to Sweden to Admiral Claes Fleming and Chancellor Axel Oxenstierna requesting more colonists and skilled workmen.
 This request was fulfilled when Kalmar Nyckel and Charitas arrived to the settlement on November 7, 1641 with additional settlers including many Forest Finns.

 He purchased more land from Lenape Indians north of modern-day Philadelphia.
 This parcel was along the Delaware River between the Falls of the Delaware and Schuylkill River, between what is today Trenton, New Jersey and Morrisville Pennsylvania.
 When Johan Björnsson Printz took over as governor of New Sweden, Ridder returned to Sweden to serve in the Swedish Navy.